Random Walks Model: A Mathematical Formalization of Path

-Random walks are widely being used in many fields such as Ecology, Economics, Psychology, Computer Science, Physics, Chemistry, and Biology etc. Random walks explain the observed behaviour of processes in all these fields, serving as a fundamental model for the recorded stochastic activity.
+Random walks are widely being used in many fields such as Ecology, Economics, Psychology, Computer Science, Physics, Chemistry, and Biology, etc. Random walks explain the observed behavior of processes in all these fields, serving as a fundamental model for the recorded stochastic activity.